MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/canimationcolor-class.md

 ### <a name="return-value"></a>Valore restituito

-Valore COLORREF che contiene le impostazioni predefinite per i componenti RGB.
+Valore COLORREF contenente i valori predefiniti per i componenti RGB.

-### <a name="remarks"></a>Note
+### <a name="remarks"></a>Osservazioni

-Chiamare questa funzione per recuperare il valore predefinito, che in precedenza è stato impostato dal costruttore o SetDefaultValue.
+Chiamare questa funzione per recuperare il valore predefinito, precedentemente impostato dal costruttore o SetDefaultValue.Call this function to retrieve default value, which was previously set by constructor or SetDefaultValue.

-##  <a name="getg"></a>  CAnimationColor::GetG
+## <a name="canimationcolorgetg"></a><a name="getg"></a>CAnimationColor::GetG

 Fornisce l'accesso a CAnimationVariable che rappresenta il componente verde.